Olive Tree of Mouchão

 The Olive Tree of Mouchão (Oliveira do Mouchão) is a tree of the species Olea europaea, considered a Tree of Public Interest since 2007.
-It is located in the parish of Mouriscas, a municipality of Abrantes, Portugal.
+It is located in the parish of Mouriscas, a municipality of Abrantes, Portugal, north of the Tejo River.
 It came in second place for the Tree of the Year in both 2020 and 2021.

+Overview

+The Olive tree of Mouchão is one of the oldest olive trees in the world, being approximately 3350 years old.
+Despite the age, the tree still produces olives.
+The tree is specifically of a Galician type of olive tree, but has since been grafted with a wild olive tree.
+The tree's trunk is hollowed out, and is cut off a little over three meters above the ground.
+The average perimeter of the tree at breast height is about 652 centimeters.
+While the average perimeter at the stump is about 1,112 centimeters.
+The stem height is 320 centimeters.
+The whole tree is about 10 meters tall and has a trunk about 5 meters in circumference.
+The tree is covered in gnarled branches and reportedly is home to a colony of bats.

 Age

-In 2016, José Luís Lousada, a researcher at the University of Trás-os-Montes and Alto Douro, estimated the tree's age at approximately 3350 years using dendrometry—the measurement of tree dimensions such as trunk diameter.
+In 2016, José Luís Lousada, a researcher at the University of Trás-os-Montes and Alto Douro, estimated the tree's age at approximately 3,350 years old using dendrometry—the measurement of tree dimensions such as trunk diameter.
 However, dendrometry alone cannot determine the precise age of a tree, especially in ancient olive trees where internal hollowing and variable growth rates complicate direct measurement.
 According to this assessment with an estimate age precision of 2%, it is considered the oldest tree in Portugal.
-It is additionally one of the oldest olive trees in the world.
+It is additionally one of the oldest olive trees in the world, being planted during the Bronze Age and predating the start of written language in Iberia.
+Despite the long age, the tree still produces olives.